-The Office of Planning is responsible for the review of development applications such as rezonings, special use permits, comprehensive plan amendments, zoning approvals and zoning appeals and variances.
-The office also acts as staff to the Planning Commission, Board of Zoning Appeals, Historical Commission and Architectural Review Board.
-The Office of Planning has three divisions: Long Range Planning, Current Planning and Zoning Administration and a partnership in Community Development.
+The Planning Office is responsible for the review of development applications including rezonings, special use permits, comprehensive plan amendments, Agricultural and Forestal District applications, zoning appeals and variances, and public facility reviews.
+The office also acts as support staff to the Planning Commission, Board of Zoning Appeals, Historical Commission, Agricultural and Forestal Districts Advisory Committee, Architectural Review Board, and the Trails and Blueways Council.
+The Planning Office has three divisions: Long-Range Planning, Current Planning and Zoning Administration.

-Office hours are 8 a.m. - 5 p.m., Monday through Friday, except federal holidays.
+Office hours are 8 a.m. - 5 p.m., Monday through Friday, except holidays.

 Planning Office Contact Information:

-This division is responsible for maintaining the Comprehensive Plan which may include preparing updates to the plan, processing comprehensive plan amendment requests, and processing public facility reviews.
-Long Range Planning also coordinates the County's cultural resources program including support to the Historical Commission and Architectural Review Board.
-Potomac Communities also within this division as is the Planning Office webmaster.
+Long-Range Planning is responsible for maintaining the Comprehensive Plan which may include preparing updates to the plan, processing comprehensive plan amendment requests, and processing public facility reviews.
+Long-Range Planning coordinates the County's cultural resources program including archaeology and support to the Historical Commission, as well as providing support to other committees and councils such as the Agricultural and Forestal Districts Advisory Committee, DCSM/Zoning Ordinance Advisory Committee, Trails and Blueways Council, and Architectural Review Board.
+The division also coordinates Special Planning Projects, provides GIS analysis and data services for the Planning Office, such as the Build-Out Analysis, maintains Planning Office maps and provides research and policy analysis for Zoning Text Amendments.
+Potomac Communities is also within Long-Range Planning, as is the Planning Office webmaster.

 Back to Top

-Current Planning reviews, and provides case management services for rezoning and special use permit applications from initial application acceptance to preparing reports with staff recommendations for presentation to the Planning Commission, and through final action by the Board of County Supervisors regarding the application.
-This division also responds to requests for land development documents and records associated with land development activities through the Records Center.
+Current Planning reviews and provides case management services for rezoning and special use permit applications from initial submission to preparing reports that include staff recommendations for presentation to the Planning Commission through final action by the Board of County Supervisors regarding the application.
+Current Planning also responds to requests for land development documents and records associated with land development activities through the Records Center.

 Back to Top